TimelyDataflow/differential-dataflow/README.md

     observed: ((6, 1459807), (Root, 1), 1)
     worker 0, round 1 finished after Duration { secs: 0, nanos: 119917 }

-Although the initial computation took about six seconds, we get our changes in about 141 microseconds.
+Although the initial computation took about fifteen seconds, we get our changes in about 141 microseconds; that's about one hundred thousand times faster than re-running the computation.
 That's pretty nice.
 Actually, it is small enough that the time to print things to the screen is a bit expensive, so let's comment that part out.

 ```rust
     // show us something about the collection, notice when done.